Commercial Real Estate 2011: Opportunity Returns

-Thomas J. Stringer, Esq., Managing Director & Practice Leader - Site Selection & Business Incentives, BDO Consulting (2011 Directory)
+Thomas J. Stringer, Esq., Managing Director & Practice Leader, Site Selection and Business Incentives Group, BDO USA (2011 Directory)

 Old-fashioned opportunism is also driving the market these days.
 Proactive leasing tenants are extending existing leases to capture lower rental rates while extending the term.
 While this helps tenants reduce operating costs by buying cheap, it simultaneously gives landlords certainty in showing their lenders that their buildings can be financed, remortgaged, and have a strong cash flow.
 This is increasingly the case in the Northeast, where activity is off of its rental rate highs.
 Vacancies are not as high as expected two years ago in central business districts.
 Both sides of the table win in these transactions, and both are buying certainty and cost control.